tomalbrc/blockbench-import-library/README.md

 #
 #### Extensions for AnimatedJava:
-- Variants (todo): Ability to instantly switch between different models and textures.
+- Variants: Ability to instantly switch between different models and textures.
 - Bone blacklists
 - Effect keyframes: Additionally supports variant effects, additionally, effects can be played conditionally
 - Locators: Can be used to listen for pose updates on a specific part of the model.
 These listeners